runspired/rfcs/text/0000-ember-data-collections.md

  endorsed semi-sane way of interacting with the record-array, although it forks the array at the call-point leading developers to lose the ability to respond to or make updates appropriately.
 This negates the benefits of `lazy-materialization` when relied upon, as it often is.

+`RecordArray.toArray()` creates a divergence in the API, as developers must now reason about whether they are interacting with a `RecordArray` or the result of calling `toArray()` and similarly must devine whether this means `meta` and `links` are available to them or not.

 One of the more frustrating aspects of `store.query` is all calls to it bypass the cache, yet it is the only method by which to make a request for a specific collection today via a store that touts caching as